Level -0.1: NEGATORY!

 - Similar to the .hack Metaverse example above, Dennou Coil has Obsolete Space, a creepy a Dark World Ghost Town version of reality with floating 2D walls that extends beyond cyberspace.

 - TRON.
 The heroes first escape the game grid into Minus World (and then the rest of mainframe memory) through a hole in the confining walls.

 - They do it again in the sequel, TRON: Legacy, and the vehicle they use to navigate through that part of the system uses knobby tires, presumably to prevent clipping.

-- In The Matrix films, the Trainman's domain appears to be one of these.
+- In The Matrix Revolutions, the Train Man's domain appears to be one of these.

 - In The Thirteenth Floor, these can be reached by ignoring a few random roadsigns.

 - In Charlie and the Great Glass Elevator, Minus World is analogous to this trope for in-universe reality.
 It's the place you go if you take too much Wonka-Vite de-aging formula and end up before you were born (thereby neatly avoiding all the Squick-y implications of this you can't put in a kid's book, one presumes).
 It's a limbo-like place filled with bizarre Invisible Monsters, and can be accessed (somehow) by the eponymous elevator; just as well for Grandma Georgina who has met the aforementioned fate and requires rescuing.

 - The The Firesign Theatre album The Pink Hotel Burns Down is about a video game player who goes off the map.